reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-1-create-a-http-client.md

 The library's flexibility and extensibility enable customization to specific requirements, while its supportive community ensures continuous development and maintenance.
 With a commitment to backward compatibility, seamless upgrades are facilitated, ensuring long-term applicability and ease of use.
 Overall, Apache HttpClient stands as a mature and reliable choice for Java developers handling HTTP interactions.

 ## Getting Familiar With Useful Terms of the Apache HttpClient

-In the domain of Apache HttpClient, lot of terms are essential for comprehending the functionality of this robust tool.
+In the domain of Apache HttpClient, a lot of terms are essential for comprehending the functionality of this robust tool.
 At its core lies the HTTPClient.
-It comes in two verions - the classic `HttpClient` and the async `HttpAsyncClient`. `CloseableHttpClient` is an abstract class implementing `HttpClient` interface.
+It comes in two versions - the classic `HttpClient` and the async `HttpAsyncClient`. `CloseableHttpClient` is an abstract class implementing `HttpClient` interface.
 The library provides `MinimalHttpClient` that extends it.
 It is a vital component that manages connections to HTTP servers.
-Think of it as the a communication manager, ensuring seamless and secure data exchanges between your application and web resources.
+Think of it as the communication manager, ensuring seamless and secure data exchanges between your application and web resources.

 `CloseableHttpClient` provides full control over resources and ensures proper closure of connections after use.
 It supports connection pooling and resource management, making it suitable for long-lived applications.

 `MinimalHttpClient` is a minimal implementation of `CloseableHttpClient`.
 This client is optimized for HTTP/ 1.1 message transport and does not support advanced HTTP protocol functionality such as request execution via a proxy, state management, authentication and request redirects.

-Now let's check the async client. `HttpAsyncClient` is an asynchronous HTTPClient in Apache HttpComponents, designed for non-blocking I/O operations, making it suitable for high-performance, scalable applications with a large number of concurrent requests.
+Now let's check the async client. `HttpAsyncClient` is an asynchronous HTTPClient in Apache HttpComponents, designed for non-blocking I/O operations, making it suitable for high-performance, scalable applications with many concurrent requests.

 `CloseableHttpAsyncClient` is an abstract class.
 It implements `HttpAsyncClient`, providing a convenient way to manage the life cycle of the asynchronous HTTP client, allowing for graceful shutdown.